Vasko117/SocialSphere/README.md

 -   **Context API:** The app utilizes React's Context API for state management, enabling global access to user authentication and other shared data across components.
 -   **Current Location Display:** The component utilizes the react-native-maps package to render a map view and display the user's current location using the expo-location package.
 It requests permission to access the device's location and retrieves the current coordinates to center the map view on the user's location.
 -   **Date and Time Display:** Messages and posts within the application display the date and time they were sent or posted, providing users with context regarding the timing of the communication or content creation.

+**Design Patterns:**

+-   **Provider Pattern:** Context API to provide authentication and chat context to the entire component tree.
+This allows components nested deep in the hierarchy to access this data without prop drilling.
+-   **Signleton Pattern:** The application utilizes the singleton design pattern for logging purposes.
+The MainLogger class ensures that only one instance of the logger is created throughout the application's lifecycle.
+This prevents multiple instances of the logger from being created, ensuring a centralized and consistent logging mechanism.
+-   **Builder Pattern:** The application utilizes the builder design pattern to construct user objects with flexible configurations.
+The UserConstruct and UserBuilder classes collaborate to construct user objects with specified attributes.
+-   **Container-Component Pattern:** Utilized in the App component, which acts as the container for the entire application, orchestrating navigation and wrapping it with providers.

 **Dependencies:**